sifaka-ai/sifaka/README.md

 ### From 0.x to 1.0

-The main change is the deprecation of the `Reflector` class:
+The main changes in 1.0 include:

+1. Deprecation of the `Reflector` class in favor of specialized pattern rules:
 ```python
 # OLD (0.x): Using Reflector
 from sifaka.reflector import Reflector